mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 ## 11- Async and Await

-So back in our *index.js*, earlier you saw how we could rewrite the asynchronous code.
+So back in our *promise.js*, earlier you saw how we could rewrite the asynchronous code that used the callback based approach, we rewrote it using *Promises*.
+And then